Fuji Television sexual harassment scandal: Stock prices and investor movements

 In response to the controversy, on January 14, 2025, the American investment fund Dalton Investments—which holds approximately 7% of Fuji Media Holdings (FMH) shares—sent a letter to the company requesting the establishment of a third-party committee to investigate the incident and restore public confidence.

 Following the company's initial press conference, Dalton Investments sent a second letter to FMH on January 22, describing the event as a "virtual car crash" and suggesting that upper management may have been involved in a cover-up.
 The firm requested that a second press conference, open to cameras, be held within the week.

 On February 3, Dalton Investments sent a third letter to FMH, this time demanding the resignation of advisor Hisashi Hieda.
 The letter stated that "he has immense control and influence over the Board of Directors, and this scandal has revealed that corporate governance is completely dysfunctional," and criticized the company's leadership structure, saying, "it is hard to believe that a single individual has been allowed to dominate this large broadcasting group for nearly 40 years."
 The firm warned that "sponsors and partners will not return unless this structure is urgently reviewed."

 After Hieda's resignation, Dalton Investments sent another letter in April, proposing 12 candidates for FMH's Board of Directors.
 The list included financiers, business leaders, and figures from the entertainment industry, along with recommendations for further governance reforms.

 As a result of the controversy and related factors, FMH's stock price fell by 13% over three weeks.
 However, figures such as entrepreneur Takafumi Horie and investor Shinta Tabata, along with lawyer and YouTuber Takeshi Okano, announced plans to buy FMH shares to participate in the upcoming shareholders' meeting.
 These developments led to speculation among individual investors and a rebound in the stock price.

 The temporary surge in FMH's stock value despite the scandal was attributed to buybacks by short sellers, as well as FMH's low price-to-book ratio and unrealized gains in its real estate holdings, such as Sankei Building.

 Meanwhile, NTT Docomo, which holds about 3% of FMH's shares, also requested that Fuji Television investigate the causes of the scandal and provide regular updates on its findings.
 Both domestic and international shareholders have continued to urge Fuji Television to take corrective action.

+In September 2025, Fuji Media Holdings decided to sell about 100 billion yen of their shares of Toei Animation in overseas markets.
+Fuji HD's shareholding ratio (based on voting rights) is expected to drop from about 8.31% to about 3.19% due to the sale.
+Its net profit is expected to rise to 16.5 billion yen (previously expected 10 billion yen) for the fiscal year ending March 2026.